RGU-Computing/clood/README.md

 ### Client Dashboard

 The Client Dashboard demonstrates the use of Clood through API calls to create and configure projects and perform CBR tasks.
 Project is available in the ```dashboard``` folder of the repository.
+The readme at ```dashboard``` describes how to instal the client dashboard.

 <img src="https://raw.githubusercontent.com/RGU-Computing/clood/master/images/screenshots/client_projects.png">